Haymarket affair: Bombing and gunfire

 Witnesses maintained that immediately after the bomb blast, there was an exchange of gunshots between police and demonstrators.
-It is unclear who fired first.
-Avrich maintains that "nearly all sources agree that it was the police who opened fire", reloaded and then fired again, killing at least four and wounding as many as 70 people.
+According to historian Randall David Law, it is unclear who fired the first shot, while Avrich maintains that "nearly all sources agree that it was the police who opened fire", reloaded and then fired again, killing at least four and wounding as many as 70 people.
 In less than five minutes, the square was empty except for the casualties.
 According to the May 4 New York Times, demonstrators began firing at the police, who then returned fire.
 In his report on the incident, Inspector Bonfield wrote that he "gave the order to cease firing, fearing that some of our men, in the darkness, might fire into each other".
 An anonymous police official told the Chicago Tribune, "A very large number of the police were wounded by each other's revolvers. ...
 It was every man for himself, and while some got two or three squares away, the rest emptied their revolvers, mainly into each other."